dfrobison/SpeedyDisk/README.md

 SpeedyDisk, for MacOS, provides a way for the user to create RAM drives.
+It integrates AppKit with SwiftUI and TCA.